WHY YOU CAN TRUST JERRY

 Allstate’s Mayhem campaign sidelined

-Unlike those two however, Mayhem was not dropped due to public outcry.
-In fact, Allstate execs recently called Dean Winters a “great partner,” suggesting he could make a return to our screens in the future.
+Mayhem was not dropped due to any public outcry or backlash.
+In fact, Allstate execs recently called Dean Winters a "great partner," suggesting he could make a return to our screens in the future.

 Save on car insurance with Jerry